locationtech/udig-platform/docs/user/en/Symbology.rst

 #########

 Symbology is the cartographic practice of representing information using symbols (and colours) on a Map.
-The `Legend <Legend.html>`_ offers a quick summery of the symbology used for a `Map <Map.html>`_, often presenting important layers of information in groups for easy reference.
+The :doc:`Legend` offers a quick summery of the symbology used for a :doc:`Map , often presenting important layers of information in groups for easy reference.

 For Layers with complicated symbology (perhaps listing icons, or changing colour based on attribute) the symbology will change on a feature by feature basis to reflect the values being communicated by